KishanRaj0007/rtb-engine/README.md

 # Some suggestions and important commands

 * Whenever you make some changes in bidder then make sure to change → Spring.kafka.consumer.group-id from application.properties
+* Always scale down impression-simulator to 0 replicas when it is not required in runtime.
+It will save lot of memory.

 **How to stop**